 - 9.1.
 A student who wants to register for modules in addition to the regular study load has to submit a motivated request to the Board of Examiners before the course registration deadline via the applicable online form.
 Specific programme related requirements can be found on the online form. - 9.2.
-An additional module is allowed only in case a student shows sufficient capacity to deal with the workload of an additional module as indicated by the GPA and PR and with a maximum of 10 ECTS per semester. - 9.3.
+An additional module is allowed only in case a student shows sufficient capacity to deal with the workload of an additional module as indicated by the GPA and PR and with a maximum of 10 ECTS per semester.
+For the MSP programme, only one additional module is allowed alongside the Bachelor Thesis Research. - 9.3.
 Additional modules are not allowed in the first year or the first two semesters of a student's enrolment. - 9.4.
-A student needs written approval of the Board of Examiners before s/he can register for an additional module.
+A student needs written approval of the Board of Examiners before registering for an additional module.
 Without prior approval of the Board of Examiners, no ECTS will be granted upon successful completion of the module.